TimKotowski/RAWG-Game-Api/README.md

 Not only is this more concise, it is much more efficient, both memory and time wise

-The decoder doesn't have to allocate a huge byte slice to accommodate for the data read- Tt can simply re-use a small buffer which will be used against the Read method to get all the data and parse it.
+The decoder doesn't have to allocate a huge byte slice to accommodate for the data read- It can simply re-use a small buffer which will be used against the Read method to get all the data and parse it.
 This saves a lot of time in allocations

 The JSON Decoder can start parsing data as soon as the first chunk of data comes in, it doesn't have to wait for everything to finish downloading.